therockstorm/privacy-protect/README.md

 No special software.
 No need to create an account.
 It’s free, open-source, keeps your private data a secret, and leaves you alone.

-It’s so easy, your parents can use it.

 ## Table of Contents

 - [Security](#security)